haidaoxiaofei/Mapbox-offline-mbtiles/README.md

         transitive=true
     }
 }
 ```

 ### Manually / Hardcoding In Project

-You'll need to download and include the mapbox-android-sdk.aar file and all artifacts (.aar and .jar files listed) listed in `MapboxAndroidSDK / build.gradle`.
-These **WILL** change over time so please check back regularly.
+Download and include the mapbox-android-sdk.aar file and all
+artifacts (.aar and .jar files listed) listed in `MapboxAndroidSDK / build.gradle`.
+These **will** change over time so please check back regularly.

 *Example:*